universal-ctags/ctags/docs/man/ctags.1.rst

 	A field can be enabled or disabled with ``--fields=`` for common extras in all languages, or ``--fields-<LANG>=`` for the specified language.
-These option takes one-letter flag or name as a parameter for specifying a field.
+These option takes one-letter flags and/or long-name flags as a parameter for specifying fields.

 	The meaning of columns are as follows: